 Imagine you're running a small bakery, and the aroma of freshly baked bread fills the air.
-You've got flour, sugar, eggs, and a dozen other ingredients that go into each loaf.
+Plus, you've got flour, sugar, eggs, and a dozen other ingredients that go into each loaf.
 But how do you figure out the true cost of each loaf, especially when ingredient prices fluctuate?
 Or perhaps you’re managing a growing e-commerce business, juggling expenses like inventory storage, shipping, and marketing campaigns.
 Knowing exactly how much it costs to get each product into your customer's hands is crucial for setting prices and ensuring profitability.

 Main Subheading: Unveiling the Concept of Total Average Cost